Maurice de Rohan International Scholarship

 The scholarship is valued at up to $15,000 plus a travel grant of $2,500 to cover airfares for travel to the United Kingdom or United States of America.

-There are two scholarships available in 2017.
+There are two scholarships available.

 Don't miss out on this great opportunity!